espocrm/documentation/docs/user-guide/emails.md

 A user with high privileges can see an email even if it was not addressed to them.
 This allows the monitoring of subordinates' communication within the organization.

-When then the same email is imported from multiple email accounts, only one email record will be stored in Espo.
+When the same email is imported from multiple email accounts, only one email record will be stored in Espo.
 Emails are recognized as duplicates by their *Message-ID*.

 Email folders in Espo are not connected with IMAP folders, there's no two-way sync between them by design.